This is not your average grilled dish or salad, as everything is grilled, salad included! An easy, tasty summer meal.

 Nowadays, we still enjoy grilling and sitting outside for our meals regularly in the warmer months but like to vary what we have too.
 Things like a simple steak on the grill (or dressed up with chimichurri and grilled vegetables) and chicken satay are definitely favorites, but I like to try new things as well and this grilled pork and pineapple salad is one I decided to give a try recently.
 I think for me one of the great things with grilling is not only the great flavor you can get but that you can make a meal relatively quickly, and this dish definitely shows off both of those sides of grilling to the max.

-The pork is given a simple spice rub which is inspired by Jamaican jerk seasoning, then it is cooked on the grill along with all the other salad ingredients which are grilled until lightly browned.
+The pork is given a simple spice rub which is inspired by Jamaican jerk seasoning (as in my jerk chicken), then it is cooked on the grill along with all the other salad ingredients which are grilled until lightly browned.
 Everything is cooked in larger pieces to make them easier to grill, then once done you chop them up and serve.
 There’s a light citrus dressing that just helps bring it together that you can spice up a little if you like or leave it more simple to just enjoy the grilling flavors.

 This grilled pork and pineapple salad is great warm or at room temperature as the flavors and textures work either way.
 There’s a tasty balance between the seasoned meat, sweet pineapple and slightly crunchy vegetables, all with that grill flavor throughout.
 It’s so easy to put together but has so much flavor and is hearty enough to be a proper meal, it’s a great alternative to steak, burgers or sausages when you feel like grilling but haven’t planned ahead.
 Plus it’s pretty healthy, so all the more reason to get the grill on and cook up this tasty salad.